wdshin/rust-sui-examples/dmud_poc/README.md

 * [object_table](https://github.com/MystenLabs/sui/blob/main/crates/sui-framework/docs/object_table.md)

 * [vec_map](https://github.com/MystenLabs/sui/blob/main/crates/sui-framework/docs/vec_map.md)
-  * function interface 만 map 이고 모두 O(N)으로 작동함.
+  * Only the function interface is map , and all of them work in O(N).
-  * insertion order 대로 iteration 됨.
+  * Iterates according to the insertion order.
 * [vec_set](https://github.com/MystenLabs/sui/blob/main/crates/sui-framework/docs/vec_set.md)
-  * function interface 만 map 이고 모두 O(N)으로 작동함.
+  * Only the function interface is map , and all of them work in O(N).
-  * duplicate key 불허하는지에 대해서 보장 안 함 ㅋㅋ
+  * We do not guarantee that duplicate keys are not allowed.

 * [dynamic_field](https://github.com/MystenLabs/sui/blob/main/crates/sui-framework/docs/dynamic_field.md)